The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Internal review

-You can ask the authority to review the infringement notice if you believe you shouldn’t have received it.
+You can ask the authority who issued you the fine, to review the infringement notice if you believe you shouldn’t have received it.
 This is also known as an internal review.
 If the review is successful, the authority may decide to withdraw the notice.

 Once your infringement notice has been reviewed, you can’t ask for another review for the same incident.